-Gastroenteritis presentations at EDs remained stable in the past week and in the lower range of values usually reported at this time of year (Figure 15).
+Gastroenteritis presentations at EDs increased in the past week to the mid-range of values usually reported at this time of year (Figure 15).

 Figure 15.
 Number of gastroenteritis presentations to Emergency Departments in WA by week, 2019 to 2024 YTD